alxbl/segfault-2012/public/articles/en/hipster-in-japan-adapting-to-life.md

 form a line that takes them to the gorgeous sight.
 It is customary among a lot of the residents to visit every year and make a donation to the organization in order to ensure that they will be able to continue this tradition.
-As we near the luminaries, trees are decorate with gold lights and choir music is playing from mounted speakers.
+As we near the luminaries, trees are decorated with gold lights and choir music is playing from mounted speakers.
 The sight is completely out of this world, and the atmosphere is one of serenity.
 Kids and grown up alike admire the scale of the breathtaking decorations and soothing music that compliments it.
 After a bit of walking, we approach the entrance hall of the central area.
-A picture is probably the best, although vastly insufficient way to illustrate the luminaries' magesty.
+A picture is probably the best, although vastly insufficient way to illustrate the luminaries' majesty.

 ![Kobe Luminaries][i2]

 The Luminaries are on display from December 5th to December 16th, and I have to honestly say that visiting them another time or two would not be too many.

 By now I am only starting to get used to my life here, and I am hoping to have many more experiences to share as my adventures continue.

 ----